-In addition, periods that are characterised by a gradual reversal of cyclical systemic risk and periods of abrupt risk materialisation should be associated with decisions to reduce the buffer in full or in part, or to maintain it at 0%, should it not yet have been built up.
+In addition, periods of risk materialisation should be associated with decisions to promptly reduce the buffer in full or in part (to a level below 0.75%).
 The reduction of the buffer immediately raises the financial system's loss-absorption capacity and is targeted at avoiding a sudden restraining of credit supply to the economy.
-Hence, the timing of the decision to reduce the countercyclical buffer is particularly important, given that late reduction of the buffer may reduce its effectiveness.
+Hence, the timing of the decision to reduce the CCyB is particularly important, given that a late reduction of the buffer may reduce its effectiveness.